 Guide to crisis communication

-Of course, crisis communication plan will differ depending on the crisis.
+For every type of crisis, you should prepare a different crisis communication plan.
 But there are some common strategies you can implement to any crisis response.

 Let’s take a look!